Monday, January 26, 2015

 Review

 Happy New Year, possums!
 I hope you'll forgive me for not publishing the first review late last year.
 So, here is the description, and I hope you enjoy it!
 BATTLE FOR TERRA came out the same year when James Cameron unveiled an unforgettable moment to his audience known as Avatar.
-Two years before, it even got shown in specific film festivals.
+Two years before, it even appeared in specific film festivals.
 BATTLE FOR TERRA is one of the rarest pieces of animation that has faded into obscurity and got mixed reviews from critics.
 It is one of those films that cannot compete against its similar rival (which came out months later) and was unsuccessful at beating X-Men Origins: Wolverine at the box office.
 I applaud its unique art style despite being on a lower budget.
 But TERRA is a letdown shaken by the cluttered storytelling, slow pace and heavy-handed morality.
 The characterisation in this film is bland, and the character designs lack realism and detail.

 Star rating: (4/10) Below Average